 After a restless night back at camp, we headed back first thing in the morning before we headed home, in the hope that the bull had fallen down; but alas he was still up there.
 I put a couple more shots into him to try and dislodge him, but nothing worked.
 Simon thought long and hard about every possible way of getting to the bull, but an animal is not worth someone’s life so my trophy is still sitting on a ledge, half way up a bluff in New Zealand.

 We left detailed directions with Simon’s phone number in the hut book, the bull is located in a waterfall path so Simon is sure he will wash down in the next big rains.
 He only had to fall a foot in any direction and he would have landed on a large shingle slide and slid right down to the creek bed!
 Hopefully if an honest hunter finds him I may get my trophy back someday.

 All-in-all this hunt was an awesome experience that I will definitely repeat.
 Anyone thinking of hunting New Zealand, just go and do it, as I have proved you don’t have to spend big dollars.
 The terrain and hunting is so vastly different to our country in Australia that just being there is an experience in itself.

-I can’t recommend this Outfitter highly enough, and anyone wanting to hunt NZ would not go wrong hunting with him, he is a straight-up bloke who hunts at your pace and really knows and loves his Tahr hunting.
+I can’t recommend this New Zealand tahr hunting adventure highly enough, and anyone wanting to hunt NZ would not go wrong hunting with this outfitter, he is a straight-up bloke who hunts at your pace and really knows and loves his Tahr hunting.

 by Brad Pfeil